General Information & Rules of The Game

 FOUL BAGS

 The following are rule violations that must be spotted and called by a player or assigned judge.
-The penalty is to declare the bag a foul bag, which requires the bags to be removed from the court prior to resuming play.
+The penalty is to declare the bag a foul bag, which requires the bag to be removed from the court prior to resuming play.
 A foul bag is defined as:

 Protests – If a player desires to make a protest, the protest shall be made to a judge or official (if available) at the time the problem occurs.
 The judge shall make the final ruling on all protests.

-TRADITIONAL: First Team To 21 or 30 Minutes The game shall be played to twenty-one points or 30 minutes per game.
+The game shall be played to twenty-one points or 30 minutes per game.
 The first player/team to reach (or exceed) that amount at the conclusion of an inning is the winner.

 In the event a score of twenty-one points is not reached at the end of 30 minutes, the score for both teams will be recorded at that time.